Choco0914/Movie_App/README.md

 # Movie_App

-Source for React JS Fundamentals Course on Nomad Academy

 ## What the movie-app can do

 List up the most downloaded movies in order by calling the torrent api